Here you are, searching for how to be a great manager.

 And with that, he created a rift in the team.

-I didn’t feel close to him because he didn’t tell me, my colleague hated him and the two of us got closer together against our boss because we formed a bond against his “divide and conquer” strategy.
+I didn’t feel close to him because he didn’t tell me.
+And my colleague hated him because he told her.
+And the two of us got closer together against our boss because we formed a bond against his “divide and conquer” strategy.

 Don’t make the same mistake and never tell anyone they’re “lower” than someone else: it’s divisive and promotes internal infighting.